Twitter to put warnings before swastikas, other hate images

-SAN FRANCISCO (Reuters) - Twitter Inc (TWTR.N) said on Monday it would begin issuing a warning before a user can see pictures with Nazi swastikas and other items it determines are hateful imagery, as well as prohibit their use in any profile photos on its social media network.
+SAN FRANCISCO, Dec 18 (Reuters) - Twitter Inc said on Monday it would begin putting a warning in front of pictures that show Nazi swastikas and other items it determines are hateful imagery, as well as ban their use in any profile photos on the social media network.

-The new policies also ban users who associate either online or offline with organizations that promote violence against civilians.

 The step is one of several that Twitter said it would take to crack down on white nationalists and other violent or hateful groups, which have become unwelcome on a service that once took an absolutist view of free speech.

-It said it would also remove tweets that it determined celebrate violence or glorify people who commit it.
+It said it would also remove tweets that it determined celebrate violence or glorify people who commit violence.

-Twitter suspended an unknown number of accounts on Monday, including one belonging to Jayda Fransen, the Britain First leader whose videos critical of Islam were retweeted multiple times by U.S. President Donald Trump last month.

-A Twitter spokeswoman declined to comment on Fransen’s ban or whether it was due to the new polices.

-Founded in 2006, the San Francisco company had called itself “the free speech wing of the free speech party” and tried to stay out of battles among users.
+Twitter, a San Francisco company founded in 2006, had called itself “the free speech wing of the free speech party” and tried to stay out of battles among users.
 But that has changed as persistent harassers have driven some women and minorities off Twitter, limiting their ability to express themselves.

 A rise in white nationalism in the United States has also changed tech industry standards.
 In August, social media networks began removing white nationalists after hundreds gathered in Charlottesville, Virginia, and one of them was charged with murdering a 32-year-old woman by running her down in a car.